Desglymidodrine

 Desglymidodrine (developmental code name ST-1059) is the active metabolite of the prodrug antihypotensive agent midodrine.
 It acts as a selective α_{1}-adrenergic receptor agonist.
 Desglymidodrine is formed from midodrine via deglycination.

+Pharmacology

+Pharmacokinetics

+The elimination half-life of desglymidodrine is 2 to 4 hours.

 Chemistry

-Desglymidodrine, also known as 3,6-dimethoxy-β-hydroxy-2-phenylethylamine, is a substituted phenethylamine derivative.
+Desglymidodrine, also known as 2,5-dimethoxy-β-hydroxyphenethylamine, is a substituted phenethylamine derivative.

 Midodrine's experimental log P is -0.5 and its predicted log P ranges from -0.49 to -0.95.
 The predicted log P of desglymidodrine ranges from -0.01 to 0.15.

-An analogue of desglymidodrine is dimetofrine (3,5-dimethoxy-4,β-dihydroxy-N-methylphenethylamine).